siberianfox/tinygwiki/TinyGv8-Production-Test-Instructions-for-Revision-2-Tester.md

 * Connect the bench supply and the motors to the tester.
 * Verify that the pogo pins are all at the same starting level and have about 1/4" of good travel

+#Prep for a Test Run
+These steps need to be done at the start of each test run

+* Turn on the host computer and start Coolterm

 ## Program and Test Instructions Using Laptop Based Tester

 ### Setup Test Rig

 These steps only need to be completed once at the start of a test run.